Modeling Reachability Types with Logical Relations: Motivation

-Now, in the interpretation of function types, formula $\circledx{1}$ states that types are only preserved with respect to reachable locations from function values, which gives us a degree of \emph{local reasoning}, as $\Sigma'$ does not assume anything from $\Sigma$ that is not reachable from the function value.
+In the interpretation of function types, formula $\circledx{1}$ states that types are only preserved \wrt reachable locations from function values, which gives us a degree of \emph{local reasoning}, as $\Sigma'$ does not assume anything from $\Sigma$ that is not reachable from the function value.
 Under this assumption together with the argument value being semantically well-typed in $\Sigma'$, the safe reduction of the function body implies that functions can only \emph{access} locations reachable from their arguments and themselves.
-This characterizes a separation logic~\cite{DBLP:conf/lics/Reynolds02,DBLP:conf/csl/OHearnRY01} style of reasoning, but without enforcing exclusiveness ownership.
+This characterizes a separation logic~\cite{DBLP:conf/lics/Reynolds02,DBLP:conf/csl/OHearnRY01} style of reasoning, but without enforcing exclusiveness of ownership, uniqueness, or immutability.

-In the example of \figref{fig:redis}, formula $\circledx{1}$ implies that no store locations are needed in the pre-store (specified by $\Sigma$), which characterizes proper encapsulation.
-Inside function @m@, function @f@ reaches what @y@ reaches, which is separate from what @x@ reaches.
+In the example of \figref{fig:redis}, formula $\circledx{1}$ implies no store locations are needed in the pre-store (specified by $\Sigma$), characterizing proper encapsulation.
+In function @m@, function @f@ reaches what @y@ reaches, which is separate from what @x@ reaches.
 Thus, we can prove the assertion true by formula $\circledx{4}$.

-In addition, with the reachability information, the logical interpretation of function types can also know that an argument is either separate from the function, or has some overlapping with the function (formalized in $\circledx{2}$).
-This is a tautology here, but we will see that our reachability qualifiers can specify how argument values nontrivially interact with function values in \secref{sec:unary_base} and \secref{sec:unary_nested}.
-The return value may further reach fresh locations (formalized in $\circledx{3}$).
+In addition, with the reachability information, the value interpretation of function types can also know that an argument is either separate from the function, or has some overlap with the function (formula $\circledx{2}$).
+This is a tautology here, but we will see that our reachability qualifiers can specify how argument values nontrivially interact with function values in \secref{sec:unary_base}.
+The return value may further reach fresh locations (formula $\circledx{3}$).
+In the proof context, we know fresh locations are part of $\Sigma''$, so it is redundant to use $\Sigma'' - \Sigma'$ here.
 A similar refinement is adapted to the term interpretation.
-Now, for the $\langb$-calculus, the semantic typing judgment for open terms $t$ can be localized to $t$'s free variables, as formulated by the highlighted formula in \figref{fig:lambda_lr} (bottom).
+Now, for $\langb$, the semantic typing judgment for open terms $t$ can be localized to $t$'s free variables, as formulated by the highlighted formula in \figref{fig:lambda_lr} (bottom).

 Having added these semantic store invariants to the logical relation, why don't we expose them to the programmer as features of the type system?
 This is precisely the idea of reachability types.